-2. ACADEMIC PROBATION
+2. Academic Probation

 A student who fails to achieve a 2.00 cumulative Park University GPA will be placed on academic probation until his/her cumulative Park GPA increases to 2.00 or greater and until he/she meets any specific conditions stated in the probation letter.
 A letter will be sent to the student by the Office of Academic Affairs.
 A copy of the letter will be retained in the student's academic file.
 Failing to make academic progress may affect a student's ability to obtain and remain eligible for veteran benefits.
-Below a 1.75 Cum Park GPA includes transfer hours
+Below a 1.75 Cum Park GPA

-3. ACADEMIC SUSPENSION
+3. Academic Suspension